Market Anomalies

 Two of the most researched of these anomalies in financial markets are the size effect and value effect.
 The Fama and French three-factor model (seen in the Portfolio Management section) attempts to adjust for these anomalies.

-• Value effect: Value stocks are typically characterized by having below-average price-to-earnings and market-to-book ratios, and they offer higher dividend yields.
-Historically, these value stocks consistently outperformed growth stocks.
-However, the strength of this trend has diminished or even disappeared over time, particularly after the publication of research papers that originally highlighted this phenomenon.
+• Value effect: Value stocks, which generally are stocks with below-average price-to-earnings and market-to-book ratios, and above-average dividend yields, have consistently outperformed growth stocks.
+However, this effect seems to have weakened or disappeared after the papers that highlighted it was originally published.

 Other Anomalies